kwonus/Quelle/Quelle-AVX.md

 which would be interpreted as:

-%span = 7  %exact = true   eternal power
+%span = 7  %threshold.text::85   eternal power

 **RESETTING COMMAND HISTORY**